eddieiyamah/eddieiyamah/README.md

-- 👋 Hi, I’m @eddieiyamah
+- 👋🏽 Hi, I’m @eddieiyamah
 -  I’m interested in Machine learning, deep learning, computer vision and their applications in several spheres of study.
-- 🌱 I’m currently learning optimisation algorithms and how they can be used to boost the efficiency of models
+- 🌱 I’m currently learning various optimisation algorithms and how they can be used to boost the efficiency of models
 - 📫 You can reach via e-mail at theeddieiyamah@gmail.com

 <!---